 We love to collaborate with our clients to create engaging and attention-grabbing 404 pages that excite users and draw people back to the site.
 Here are some of our favorite 404 pages that we’ve created.

-Here are three more examples of 404 pages that we didn’t create, but love anyways.
+Here are four more examples of 404 pages that we didn’t create, but love anyways.

 Custom 404 error pages don’t have to be boring, even if we hope users won’t see them.
 With a little creativity, they can serve as brand collateral and bolster your online marketing strategy.
 These examples use everything from humorous text and custom illustrations to games and other interactive features to turn a broken link into another touchpoint for the brand.